JavierPDev/AudioTime/README.md

+# Audio Timer
-Timer voice web app created without a seed project or generator.
+Timer voice web app.
+No seed project or generator used.

-Tools used:
+### Tools used:
 * ES6
 * Webpack
 * Angularjs